 There are also private agencies that offer services for collecting back child support.
-If you do decide to use a private child support collection agency, read all the paperwork very carefully before signing the collection contract.
+If you do decide to use a private child support collection agency, find out how much it will cost and read all the paperwork very carefully before signing the collection contract.

 Below you can find answers to the most common questions asked about collecting back child support: